DarrylYuma/Data-Analytics-Projects/Adidas US Sales Analysis/README.md

 ## Recommendations

-- Investigate operating cost structures in the West and Northeast — particularly distribution and retailer costs — to bring margins closer to the company average.
+- Investigate operating cost structures in the West and Northeast, particularly distribution and retailer costs to bring margins closer to the company average.
 - Prioritize inventory allocation and marketing toward sports-focused retail partners, and reassess the value of a broad presence in general retail.
 - Continue investing in the online channel through e-commerce improvements and digital marketing, given its leading margin and revenue contribution.
 - Explore apparel-footwear bundling promotions to shift a greater share of sales toward higher-margin products.